namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 Was the full information of database used?
 Or only part?
 This should be specified in the methods.

 **Response:**
-We thank the reviewer for this important clarification request.
+We agree this could be clarified.
 Only a subset of the database was used for this analysis.
 Specifically, we extracted anonymized patient identifiers, prescription start and end dates, and ATC codes.
-Other individual-level variables that is not required to build DPN were not requested to follow the internal regulation of research data management.
-We have now clarified this in the section 2.1 (paragraph 2) of the revised manuscript.
+Other individual-level variables that are not required to build DPN were not requested to follow the internal regulation of research data management and to satisfy data minimization requirements.
+We have now clarified this in section 2.1 (paragraph 2) of the revised manuscript.

 **Changes in the manuscript:**

 > This analysis includes daily drug administration from a static cohort of adults aged 18 to 65 years and prescribed anxiolytics or antidepressants at least once in the period 2018-2022.
 For this study, only a subset of the database was used to construct the DPN: anonymized patient identifiers, age, prescription start and end dates, and ATC codes.
-No additional individual-level data were included to align with internal research data management regulations.
+No additional individual-level data were included to align with internal research data management regulations and general data minimization requirements.
 Other demographic or clinical information available in the database was not extracted.

 **Comment 3:**
 The expected $C_e$ should be provided, or no comparison can be made.